 The Department investigates unsanitary conditions in homes and apartments, including insect and rodent infestations, animal or human waste, clutter throughout living areas, no operating utilities and extreme uncleanliness.

-The Department coordinates inspections with the following agencies:
+The Department's Vector Control & Health Homes division coordinates complaint inspections with the following agencies:

 Abandoned Refrigerators & Freezers

 Refrigerators and freezers should not be stored outside with doors attached because of the safety hazard.
 The Clean Air Act requires freon is removed by a licensed company before appliances are sent to the landfill or recycled.

 The following collect freon appliances for a small fee.
 The list is provided as a courtesy and the Department does not endorse the companies.

 A-1 collects at home for a fee or accepts drop-offs at a lower cost.
 All appliances are recycled or reused.

 - OmniSource 260-422-5541

 Appliances can be dropped at OmniSource for recycling.
 There is no curbside collection.
 A fee is charged if freon is still in the appliance.
 There is no charge if freon and compressor are removed.